docker-archive/deploykit/docs/plugins/README.md

 Have a Plugin you'd like to share?
 Submit a Pull Request to add yourself to the list!

 ### Creating a plugin
-A plugin must be an HTTP server that implements one of the plugin [APIs](#apis), lisetning on a Unix socket.
+A plugin must be an HTTP server that implements one of the plugin [APIs](#apis), listening on a Unix socket.
 While a plugin can be written in any programming language, [utilities](pkg/rpc) are available as libraries to simplify Plugin development in Go.
 Our [reference implementations](#reference-implementations) should provide a good starting point for building a new plugin using these utilities.